The definitive guide to asset

 |Timeline||Only held for a short time||Long-term use of the asset|

 The global market for this type of returnable packaging is growing, estimated by as much as 7% per year.
 And businesses that distribute returnable packaging to clients as part of a delivery – such as cylinders, kegs, totes, racks or other containers – also face the reality that in most cases the client doesn’t give any thought to these items.
 These assets usually represent a significant cost investment to you, but are just a bother to your customers.
-This makes it harder for you to manage these assets.
+This makes asset management for these items significantly harder for you.

 In this article, we’ll focus on returnable asset tracking.
 We’ll examine the history, look at the various types of technology available, and help to give you a better understanding of how returnable asset tracking solutions can benefit your business.

 II: A Brief History of Asset Tracking

 In the past, there was only one way to keep track of movable assets: pen and paper.
 Businesses would keep logbooks of their assets – establishing when something was signed out, into whose custody it was released, and when it could be expected back (if applicable).